LukefromWA/bayesian-stochastic-epi/README.md

 ---

-## Project Overview
+# Project Overview

-Traditional SIR and SEIR models are powerful tools for studying infectious disease dynamics but often rely on simplifying assumptions such as constant transmission rates and exponentially distributed transition times.
+Traditional SIR and SEIR models are widely used for studying infectious disease dynamics but often rely on simplifying assumptions, including constant transmission rates and exponentially distributed transition times.

 This project extends stochastic compartmental models by incorporating: